ParadigmFoundation/kosu-monorepo/packages/kosu-docs/README.md

 The markdown documentation files are loaded from the `kosu-monorepo` build artifacts via a remote storage bucket.

-By default, the latest docs from the master branch are loaded as part of the dependency installation.
-It can also be triggered manually:
+The most recent docs _should_ be checked into the the `docs/` folder from each documented package, but they can also be loaded from the latest `master` build artfacts.

 ```bash
 # via yarn